rogorido/sistercities/sistercities.md

 ## Scales

 But: how can we modify colors and legend?
 The so-called `scales` are your friend.
 Citing the ggplot2 book: "scales control the mapping from data to aesthetics.
 They take your data and turn it into something that you can see, like size, colour, position or shape".
 And at the same time, scales provide the tools that let you read the plot: the axes and legends.
-Actually ggplot2 is always using per default scales when you create a graph.

-Nevertheless, I have to admit that scales are maybe the least intuitive element in ggplot2.
+Admittedly, scales are maybe the least intuitive element in ggplot2.
 There are [many different scales](http://ggplot2.tidyverse.org/reference/#section-scales) you can use.

 Noteworthing is the fact that the naming scheme for scales is made up of three pieces separated by “_“:

   1. scale,
   2. The name of the aesthetic (e.g., colour, shape or x),